mrkkrp/markkarpov.com/tutorial/exceptions.md

 recreate the transformer. `ReaderT` is stateless—its state is just the monadic value `a` (in `ReaderT r m a`), while `StateT` carries state `s`, and so its state is `(a, s)`, similar to `WriterT`.
-(The lambdas are not of any concern to us here, as we can wrap anything with a lambda, it is not part of the state.)
+(The lambdas are not of any concern for us here, as we can wrap anything with a lambda, it is not part of the state.)

 Since we cannot escape `IO`, there is no `IOT` monad transformer, and so if